michaltykac/proshade/README.md

  # Input PDB files

   There are several caveats to inputting PDB files; most of these have to do with the fact that PDB files encode much more information than ProSHADE is intended to use.
-Therefore, ProSHADE is be default set to disregard information it does not need; however, if the user so requires, the information an be used, albeit it may pose some unexpected problems.
+Therefore, ProSHADE is by default set to disregard information it does not need; however, if the user so requires, the information may be used, albeit it may pose some unexpected problems.

   ## Spacegroups